dsccommunity/WSManDsc/README.md

 } # End of Configuration
 ```

-Create an HTTPS Listener with a certificate issued by 'CN=CONTOSO.COM Issuing CA, DC=CONTOSO, DC=COM' on port 5986:
+Create an HTTPS Listener using a LocalMachine certificate that is installed and issued by 'CN=CONTOSO.COM Issuing CA, DC=CONTOSO, DC=COM' on port 5986:
 ```powershell
 configuration Sample_cWSManListener_HTTPS
 {